Kullman History, Family Crest & Coats of Arms

 The surname Kullman was first found in Saxony, where the family rose to prominence early in the mediaeval era.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of what would become the German nation.

-Important Dates for the Kullman family
+Early History of the Kullman family

 This web page shows only a small excerpt of our Kullman research.
 Another 119 words (8 lines of text) covering the years 1569, 1719, 1602, 1658, 1719 and 1800 are included under the topic Early Kullman History in all our PDF Extended History products and printed products wherever possible.